Skip to content

 San Rafael · El Juego

-San Rafael is the first planted site inside VSF in Colombia.
 On April 2, 2026, VSF and local partners planted 250 vetiver slips in the El Juego community in San Rafael, Antioquia.
-The site is now moving into survival tracking, maintenance confirmation, and follow-up photos.
+This is a historical record of the first planted site in VSF in Colombia, not a claim of ongoing activity.

 • Site: El Juego, San Rafael, Antioquia, Colombia.